LSSTDESC/qp/docs/user_guide/parameterizations/interp.md

 Interpolated `Ensembles` operate in the following way:

-- `Ensemble.pdf(x)` uses `scipy.interpolate.interp1d` to interpolate the PDF inside the range of given `xvals`, and returns 0 outside that range.
+- `Ensemble.pdf(x)` uses `scipy.interpolate.interp1d` to linearly interpolate the PDF inside the range of given `xvals`, and returns 0 outside that range.
-- `Ensemble.cdf(x)` uses `scipy.interpolate.interp1d` to interpolate the CDF from the cumulative sum at the given `xvals`.
+- `Ensemble.cdf(x)` uses `scipy.interpolate.interp1d` to linearly interpolate the CDF from the cumulative sum at the given `xvals`.
 It is not the direct integral of `Ensemble.pdf()`.
 Outside the range of given `xvals` it returns 0 or 1 as appropriate.
-- `Ensemble.ppf(x)` uses `scipy.interpolate.interp1d` to interpolate based on the cumulative sum at the given `xvals`, with the x and y inputs inverted.
+- `Ensemble.ppf(x)` uses `scipy.interpolate.interp1d` to linearly interpolate based on the cumulative sum at the given `xvals`, with the x and y inputs inverted.

 ## Data structure